codecygen/034_RESTful-API-wikiDB/README.md

 "There has been a problem.
 Please contact admin."

-GET and DELETE REQUEST
+GET, PUT and DELETE REQUEST
 ===

-You can use POSTMAN App similarly to send a GET request.
-All you need to do is to change verb to GET.
+You can use POSTMAN App similarly to send a GET, PUT and DELETE requests.
+All you need to do is to change verb to GET, PUT or DELETE.

+GET gets the database, PUT updates database, DELETE deletes the database.